Tobshub/tobsblog-v2/src/content/blog/canny-edge-detection.md

 }
 ```

 In our implementation, we assume that the input image byte array has a pixel width of 1 (i.e. grayscale has been applied).
-This allows us to simplify the implementation by taking every index of the byte array as a sole pixel of the image.
+This allows us to simplify the implementation by taking every index of the byte array as a sole pixel in the image.
 We first apply the kernel in the x dimension and store the results in `dst`.
 Then we apply the kernel in the y dimension and store the results back in `src` (as we don't want the results from previous iterations in the y dimension to affect our results).

 <div>
   <img src="https://raw.githubusercontent.com/Tobshub/edging/main/owl-blur.png" />